Achedmi/Help-App/README.md

 ![Screenshot_1643736275.png](Help%20App%209f2d295b4dc74b74a37bb4a469a3abf0/Screenshot_1643736275.png)

-Any img used in the app just been picked up randomly !
+*All images used in the app were randomly selected.*

-# Learning process:
+# Learning Process:

 - State Management
-- Files and Widgets Structuring
+- File and Widget Structuring
-- bit of Animation
+- Basic Animation
-- data manipulation
+- Data Manipulation
-- CI / CD
+- CI/CD
-- Testing (not yet 😅)
+- Testing (coming soon 😅)

 and more...